 Lastly, detergent pH is an important consideration from the standpoint of operator safety.
 Depending on the type of equipment and cleaning process used, operators may be exposed to detergent frequently.
 If companies can only scrub/wipe or power wash their materials, operators may be exposed to the harshness of the chemicals in the detergent.
 Highly acidic or alkaline detergents can burn skin or clothes and pose a threat if a large quantity is spilled undiluted onto the floor or other surfaces.
 For this reason, we also select detergents based on the amount of exposure one might have to the detergent.

 The biggest factor in how we select the right detergent is the soil.
 Knowing, not just the base of the soil, but also the key components, allows us to select a variety of cleaning agents to evaluate.
 We have a line of detergents that are designed for a variety of polymer coatings.
-For example, we have Chematic® NE/NM, Chematic® RL/RS and Chematic® L/S Plus which we use to clean the polymers Eudragit® NE 30 D, NE 40 D and NM 30 D, the Enteric Eudragit® Series and Eudragit®RL & RS formulations respectively.
-Each detergent is also designed to be able to clean most of the key components in these formulations such as talc, plasticizers or pigments.
-Another example is Chematic® 422, that mainly cleans products such as Opadry coatings, Enteric coatings with high pigment, and insolubles, being the best at cleaning talc, TEC and pigment.
+For example, we have Chematic® NE/NM, Chematic® RL/RS, and Chematic® L/S Plus which we use to clean the polymers Eudragit® NE 30 D, NE 40 D, and NM 30 D, the Enteric Eudragit® Series, and Eudragit® RL & RS formulations respectively.
+Each detergent is also designed to be able to clean most of the key components in these formulations such as talc, plasticizers, or pigments.
+Another example is Chematic® 422, which mainly cleans products such as Opadry® coatings, and Enteric coatings with high pigment, and insolubles, being the best at cleaning talc, TEC, and pigment.

-When it comes to selecting the right detergent, it's easy most of the time, as we have designed many of our detergents for specific type of products.
-However, there have been times where we are posed with a challenging soil and then we choose the detergents that we believe fit the soil the best.
+When it comes to selecting the right detergent, it's easy most of the time, as we have designed many of our detergents for specific types of products.
+However, there have been times when we are posed with a challenging soil and then we choose the detergents that we believe fit the soil the best.
 This is called a “Detergent Screening” or “Selecting the Optimal Detergent” where we choose 3 to 4 of the best options and try to clean the soil with all the same parameters that replicate customer capabilities to see which performs the best.
 The knowledge from this testing will be used to select the most effective detergent to continue testing with.
-Our area of expertise is to develop cleaning solutions for even the most difficult to clean soils and residues.
+Our area of expertise is to develop cleaning solutions for even the most difficult-to-clean soils and residues.

 For many companies right now, the detergent they currently have requires many steps at lower concentrations (for safety reasons) to get a quality clean.
 However, most of the time this means that the detergent they're using is not the correct one for their soil.
 We give the ability to clean in minimal steps and in less time with a slight concentration boost.